mendix/docs/content/en/docs/appstore/use-content/modules/oidc.md

 * **IsClientGrantOnly** (*default: false*) – allow to create Client Credential Configuration in the application

 {{% alert color="warning" %}}
-If `IsClientGrantOnly` constant is set to *true*, then only OIDC SSO module considers the configuration as Client Credential grant configuration.
+When the `IsClientGrantOnly` constant is set to *true*, the OIDC SSO module considers the configuration as Client Credential grant configuration.
 {{% /alert %}}

 ## 6 User Provisioning